OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/External_Tools_-_Administration.md

 ## Adobe Connect

-Activation and configuration of Adobe Connect, if license available
+Activation and configuration of Adobe Connect, if license available.

 ## Zoom